psuzzi/asegno/README.md

-# asegno code examples
+# asegno code and docs

-Example code for Java and Eclipse tutorials from the [asegno](http://asegno.com) weblog
+Example code and documents for the [asegno](http://asegno.com) weblog

 # License
 [Eclipse Public License - v1.0](LICENSE) is used